 Latches are a necessary part of furniture installation in an autistic child's bedroom.
 Since many autistic children seem to be fearless and may climb on a dresser or bookcase, attaching the furniture to the wall may save your child from serious injury.

 It's not a bad idea to have a small table and chair in your child's room, preferably without sharp edges or with padding on the edges.
-The table and chair will provide a safe place for doing homework or ABA therapy (applied behavior analysis), if you're using it.
+The table and chair will provide a safe place for doing homework or 1:1 instruction, if you're using it.

 The following furniture and room ideas may be helpful too: